 Mr Wareing is a well respected colleague, seeing patients from around the South East of England and overseas.
 He has featured in articles in the Daily Mail and the Observer, in radio shows and has written book chapters on a number of topics including the development of the ear and on voice problems.
 He has published over 40 peer reviewed articles and is invited to lecture within the UK and abroad.

 Mr Wareing lives in North West London.
-He has 4 children and was previously married to a doctor.
+He has 4 children.
 He is a keen (ex single figure handicap) golfer and has been pleased to win several medical golfing society trophies.
 He is also a keen cyclist, and cycled with a friend from Lands End to John O Groats in 2012, raising £25000 for Deafness Research UK and Help for Heroes.
 He has participated in the last 5 editions of L’etape du Tour.